The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Introduction

 In contrast to the quadratic Gaussian CEO problem, non-quadratic and/or non-Gaussian CEO problems have received less attention due to limited analytic tractability compared to the quadratic Gaussian case.
-A non-regular source-observation pair such as copula model or truncated Gaussian noise was considered under quadratic distortion \cite{VempatyV2015b}, and a general continuous source with additive Gaussian noise was considered under quadratic distortion and general distortion \cite{EswaranG2019}.
-Toward generalization of source-observation pair, it was shown that Gaussianity is in fact the worst (that is, least compressible) among variance-bounded sources and variance-bounded additive noises \cite{AsnaniSAW2015}.
+A non-regular source-observation pair such as additive uniform noise or truncated Gaussian noise was considered under quadratic distortion \cite{VempatyV2015b}, and a general continuous source with additive Gaussian noise was considered under quadratic distortion and general distortion \cite{EswaranG2019}.
+Toward a generalization of network compression problems, it was shown that Gaussianity is in fact the worst (that is, least compressible) among variance-bounded sources and variance-bounded additive noises \cite{AsnaniSAW2015}.
+Beyond CEO problems, a multiterminal setting of hypothesis testing under communication constraints is also widely investigated, but such investigations in continuous-alphabet settings assume that some or all distributions in the problem are Gaussian \cite{TianC2008, RahmanW2012, ZaidiA2019, Zaidi2020}.
+Specifically, \cite{Zaidi2020} considers independence testing under a general non-Gaussian source, but assumes additive Gaussian noise.

-It is common to study quadratic distortion $|x-\hat{x}|^2$ for a continuous source due to its analytic tractability in many cases.
+It is common to study quadratic distortion $|x-\hat{x}|^2$ due to its analytic tractability in many cases.
 For example, there are many useful results such as the Fisher information and the (Bayesian) Cram\'{e}r-Rao lower bound \cite{VanTrees1968}, its mutual information representation in Gaussian channels \cite{GuoSV2005}, linear estimation optimality for Gaussian cases, and so on.
-However, one might wish to penalize less or more for bigger difference and consider lower- or higher-order difference distortion, that is, $|x-\hat{x}|^r$ with $r = 1$ or $r \ge 3$.
+However, one might wish to consider lower- or higher-order difference distortion, that is, $|x-\hat{x}|^r$ with $r = 1$ or $r \ge 3$.
+This is a common extension to the quadratic distortion in the lossy source coding literature e.g., \cite{YamadaTG1980, Algazi1966, BucklewW1982, LinderZ1994, NaN1995}.